Leaderboard

 2 points

-Not DCI, but Kidsgrove Scouts are doing "24601 - A Les Miserables Story" in 2018.
+4. Not DCI, but Kidsgrove Scouts are doing "24601 - A Les Miserables Story" in 2018.
 Design staff includes, John Meehan, Scott Johnson and Sean Gordon.
 Unfortunately we won't be coming to the STates this year, but this is gonna be an amazing show.
-We are fully expecting to march another full sized corps with a brass line expecting to top out over 50 members which is huge for Europe.2 points
+We are fully expecting to march another full sized corps with a brass line expecting to top out over 50 members which is huge for Europe.

 1 point